chrisdembia/python-yeadon-paper/review-responses/first-barre.rst

 We also think that a paper showing the disadvantages and advantages of these various models would be very interesting but we believe that this undertaking is out of the scope of this paper.
-To properly address this, would take much more space and time to complete than we have.
 We are leaving these discussions to other literature and would like to keep the scope of this paper about the specific software implementation of one method that has been described, judged, and commented on elsewhere.
 If the reviewer would like to work on this idea